Herdomain/risk-monitoring-ioc-detection/README.md

 ## 🚀 Future Improvements

+If I were to extend this project, I would:

-- Segment the network to limit exposure
+- Segment the network to reduce exposure
 - Close or secure unnecessary open ports
 - Implement continuous network monitoring
 - Add alerting for unusual traffic patterns